Mateo García: Loan to Aris

-On 5 July 2018, García joined Superleague Greece side Aris on a one-year loan deal.
+On 5 July 2018, García joined Super League Greece side Aris on a one-year loan deal.
 He made his debut on 27 August 2018 and combined it with a goal and an assist, helping to a 3–0 away win against Lamia.
 On 17 September 2018, he sealed a 2–0 home win against Levadiakos.
 On 26 September 2018, in the dying minutes of the first half Mateo scored with an excellent finesse shot, equalizing the score in a 1–1 away win against PAOK for the group stages of the Greek Cup.
 On 30 September 2018, he was the MVP of a 2–0 home win against Asteras Tripolis, having won a penalty and scored the second goal.
 On 21 October 2018, he scored an early opener in a derby match against PAOK.
 This goal was not enough to help his team take the three points, as PAOK managed to overturn the score.
 On 12 November 2018, Mateo opened the score before the first minute was completed in an eventual 2–1 away win against Apollon Smyrnis.

 On 31 January 2019, after some very poor performances, he scored the only goal in a 1–0 away win against Xanthi and three days later he defined another game in favour of his team, scoring in a 1–0 home win against PAS Giannina, in the battle for a Europa League spot.
 Mateo continued his excellent goaling streak, by scoring in an away match against Asteras Tripolis sealing an emphatic 3–0 win.

 On 5 May 2019, in the last matchday of the season, he scored a brace in a 7–2 home win against Xanthi.
 Mateo finished the season with 11 goals and 1 assist in 32 games.